 A test fluid compatible gridded filter membrane (see 3 below) is rinsed with filtered test fluid.

-This is to remove any adherent contamination.

 Using clean forceps with non-serrated tips, place a test fluid compatible gridded filter membrane with 0,4 μm to 2,0 μm pores in position in the filter holder.

 Fill the filter funnel approximately three-quarters full of test fluid and turn on the vacuum pump.